Accessibility laws apply to all forms of online content, including PDFs and documents.

 - Secure documents

-- Downloadable documents
+- Downloadable documents and forms

 - Print documents that need to keep formatting